CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method

-Modern computing architectures can handle active spaces of approximately 18 electrons in 18 orbitals ($\approx 2 \times 10^9$ determinants); massively parallel supercomputer implementations can partially converge results up to 22 electrons in 22 orbitals\cite{vogiatzis_pushing_2017} ($\approx 5\times 10^{11}$ determinants).
-However, this is still not sufficient for studying many interesting strongly correlated systems, especially ones with multiple transition metal atoms.
-For this reason, so-called restricted active space (RAS)\cite{Malmqvist1990RAS,Sherrill1999CI,Malmqvist2008RAS} and generalized active space (GAS)\cite{Ma2011GAS} variants have been developed which limit the number of determinants by physically motivated models.
+Modern computing architectures can routinely handle active spaces of approximately 18 electrons in 18 orbitals ($\approx 2 \times 10^9$ determinants); massively parallel supercomputer implementations can partially converge results up to 22 electrons in 22 orbitals\cite{vogiatzis_pushing_2017} ($\approx 5\times 10^{11}$ determinants).
+However, these active space sizes are still not sufficient for studying many interesting problems in chemistry, especially those with multiple transition metal atoms.
+This has led to the development of physically motivated models to limit the number of determinants, such as the so-called restricted active space (RAS)\cite{Malmqvist1990RAS,Sherrill1999CI,Malmqvist2008RAS} and generalized active space (GAS)\cite{Ma2011GAS} variants of the CAS method.

-A potential way to reduce the computational expense of CASSCF would be to employ approximate FCI solvers within the active space instead of the combinatorially scaling exact one.
-Approximate FCI solvers that have been utilized to approximate CASSCF include Density Matrix Renormalization Group (DMRG)\cite{zgid2008density, ghosh2008orbital} , Full Configuration Interaction Quantum Monte Carlo (FCIQMC)~\cite{li_manni_combining_2016} and variational 2RDM~\cite{mazziotti_variational_2007,fosso2016large}.
+Another way to reduce the computational expense of CASSCF is to replace the exponentially scaling exact FCI solver with an approximate FCI method.
+Approximate FCI solvers that have been utilized to approximate CASSCF include Density Matrix Renormalization Group (DMRG)\cite{zgid2008density, ghosh2008orbital} , Full Configuration Interaction Quantum Monte Carlo (FCIQMC)~\cite{li_manni_combining_2016}, variational 2RDM~\cite{mazziotti_variational_2007,fosso2016large}, and incremental FCI~\cite{zimmerman_evaluation_2019}.
 In general, any approximate FCI solver can be employed to solve the FCI problem within an active space and thereby approximate CASSCF (as long as orbital gradients can be obtained).